Atlanta Lawyer for Offers in Compromise

 Resolve IRS Tax Problems With Guidance From Fulton County Tax Law Attorney Jeffrey L. Cohen

 Are you looking for a knowledgeable and effective Atlanta attorney for offer in compromise representation before the IRS?
 For more information and insight into tax law issues, see attorney Cohen’s articles and answers to frequently asked questions ( FAQs) on this website.
-To schedule a free phone consultation regarding unpaid back taxes, call Mr. Cohen or send him an e-mail through this website.
+To schedule a free consultation regarding unpaid back taxes, call Mr. Cohen or send him an e-mail through this website.